Psilocybin mushrooms have been used for hundreds of years in spiritual practices by various Indigenous peoples.

 Does Psilocybin Actually Work?

 Microdosing psilocybin is becoming increasingly popular as increased information on magic mushroom benefits is widely spread.
-People have begun to microdose dried mushrooms to better their mental wellbeing and improve their overall mental health.
+People have begun to microdose dried mushrooms to better their mental well-being and improve their overall mental health.

 Due to this increase in use, scientists are conducting studies, like the work of Kraehenmann et al, to properly measure the effects of psilocybin on those with mental illnesses such as anxiety and depression.